forestgrape/coronavirus/2_biological/virion_viability.md

 #### Summary Laude
 **Thermal Inactivation Studies of a Coronavirus, Transmissible Gastroenteritis Virus**

-> Partly inspired by [Fleming](#summary-fleming) where the decay of the Semliki Forest Virus is investigated.
-Laude and investigate the decay of TGEV and confirm/reach groundbreaking findings: Showing a that two different decay rate increases below respectively above 40 to 45 degrees celsius.
+> Extending the research-path started by [Fleming](#summary-fleming) where the decay of the Semliki Forest Virus is investigated, Laude and Gelfi investigate the decay of TGEV.
+They confirm/reach groundbreaking findings: Showing a that two different decay rate increases below respectively above 40 to 45 degrees celsius.
 It is demonstrated that TGEV can evolve to increase the survival at higher temperatures (55 degrees), but not at lower temperatures (38).

 ##### Methods
 * The decay rate of the TGEV coronavirus at temperatures between 31 and 55 degrees with 4 degree steps at the pH values 7 and 8 is determined.